raphaelchampeimont/arduino_RS232/README.md

 Setup used for this measure is shown below.

 # Alternative: Use a decdicated IC like MAX232
-The most obvious way to do that is to use an IC designed specifically for that.

-MAX232 is an IC which allows to convert from/to Arduino RX/TX to a computer serial port (RS232).
-With this circuit, you don't need a 9V battery like with my homemade circuit above (unless you use the "cheating" version).
+The standard way to connect a serial port (RS232) to an Arduino (or any 0V/5V based serial interface) is to use a dedicated IC like MAX232A.
+With this IC, you don't need a 9V battery like with my homemade circuit above (unless you use the "cheating" version).
 Here is the setup with a MAX232A.
 All capacitors are 0.1 µF here, as required by the MAX232A data sheet.
 If you have another MAX232 variant, the capcitors values might be different, check it in the data sheet.

 ![Circuit wiring with MAX232 - diagram](/circuit/MAX232_diagram.jpg?raw=true)